-Benefit Changes: The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2016, valuation date.
+Benefit Changes: The figures above do not include any liability impact that may have resulted from plan changes which occurred after the June 30, 2017, valuation date.
 This applies for voluntary benefit changes as well as any offers of Two Years Additional Service Credit (a.k.a.
 Golden Handshakes).

-Changes of Assumptions: In 2017, the accounting discount rate reduced from 7.65 to 7.15 percent.
+Changes of Assumptions: In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
+There were no changes in the discount rate.
+In 2017, the discount rate was reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
-In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
+In 2015, amounts reported reflected an adjustment of the discount rate from 7.15 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.)
 In 2014, amounts reported were based on the 7.5 percent discount rate.